Al-rimi/Tomcat-auto-script/README.md

 ## Error Handling
 - If **JAVA_HOME** or **CATALINA_HOME** is not set correctly, the script will terminate with an appropriate error message.
 - Maven build failures will stop further deployment.
-- Missing WAR files will prompt Tomcat shutdown before exit.
+- Missing WAR files or invalid project structures will prompt Tomcat shutdown before exit.

 ## License
 This script is licensed under the MIT [License](License).